sciZer0/7/v/README.md

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-Thanks to the given native token having the decreasing total-supply, the blockchain for the first time ever creates the most valuable financial thing in the world: **the permissionless transferable token with the constantly-increasing scarcity**.
+Thanks to the given native token having the decreasing total-supply, the blockchain creates the most valuable financial asset in the world: **the permissionless transferable token with the constantly-increasing scarcity**.

 High (even **extreme**) efficiency of the blockchain is achieved through the use of a new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).